Star Trek: The Next Generation season 2: "Blood and Fire"

 Another writer who left the show during season two was David Gerrold.
 He wrote an episode for The Original Series called "The Trouble with Tribbles" and came on-board The Next Generation before the pilot and wrote the first version of the bible for the series.
-Rick Berman stated in an early memo that the new series was intended to be an issues-based show in the same mold as the original.
+Berman stated in an early memo that the new series was intended to be an issues-based show in the same mold as the original.
 Creator Gene Roddenberry concurred, and under questioning from fans at a convention which Gerrold also attended, Roddenberry agreed that it was time for a homosexual character to appear in Star Trek.
 Roddenberry told his staff that "Times have changed and we have got to be aware of it."
 This resulted in Gerrold pitching a story called "Blood and Fire", which included two homosexual crew members and an AIDS allegory.
 Roddenberry cleared the idea to be produced into a script, and Gerrold went off to appear on a Star Trek cruise having received a telegram telling him that everyone in the office was pleased with the new story.

 Upon his return, he found that the story was not going to be used in the current form.
 Gerrold later said that "I was told that Gene's lawyer did not like the script and felt that this was not a good episode, and so on his advice, it seems, the script was cancelled.
 That's what I was told by someone who was in a position to know.
 I don't have any proof in writing, so I have to qualify it by saying someone told me."
 Official sources stated that Paramount became involved, and that the company felt the story was inappropriate for younger viewers in the syndicated marketplace and that complaints would be received from parents.
 The script was given to Herbert Wright to re-write.
 Roddenberry gave Wright a number notes on the script, who accidentally handed over notes on the script to Gerrold which were written by Roddenberry's lawyer, Leonard Maizlish.
 Due to the workload on Wright at the time, Gerrold offered to make a first attempt at the re-write with the intention of removing the homosexual characters.
-However, after initially clearing that with Roddenberry, Wright later received a phone call from him telling Wright not to let Gerrold work on it.
+After initially clearing that with Roddenberry, Wright later received a phone call from him telling Wright not to let Gerrold work on it.
 Shortly after, Wright received a second call from Maizlish to reinforce the message that Gerrold must not be allowed to work on the script.

 After numerous revisions by Wright, including a version called "Blood and Ice", the script was eventually dropped from the schedule.
 Gerrold asked for his contract not to be renewed following the problems with the episode.
 Ernie Over, Roddenberry's personal assistant at the time, later said that the claims were blown out of proportion by Gerrold, that "Blood and Fire" was simply a bad script.
+No openly homosexual characters were ever written into another episode of the show.